-The Master of Science in Speech Language Pathology program received its pre accreditation status of Candidacy in July of 2016 and has just completed its visit for Initial Accreditation with the Council on Academic Accreditation Programs in Audiology and Speech Language Pathology (CAA).
-Students graduating from the program will have met ASHA certification standards to begin the clinical fellowship required by American Speech Language Hearing Association (ASHA), as well as the Required Professional Experience (RPE) for state licensure in California.
-In addition, the program is accredited by the California Teaching Commission and graduating students are eligible to begin their clinical fellowship in a public school setting with the Preliminary Speech Language Services credential.
+The Master of Science (M.S.) program in speech-language pathology at California Baptist University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+Students graduating from the program meet ASHA certification standards to begin the clinical fellowship required by American Speech Language Hearing Association (ASHA), as well as the Required Professional Experience (RPE) for state licensure in California.
+In addition, the program is accredited by the California Teaching Commission and graduating students are eligible to apply for the Preliminary Speech Language Services credential.

-Admission standards for graduate studies at California Baptist University can be found in the admissions section of the university catalog.
+Admission standards for graduate studies at California Baptist University can be found in the admissions section of the University Catalog.
 In addition, each candidate must meet the following requirements for this program

-A bachelor's degree in communication disorders from an accredited college or university or the evaluated equivalency.
-Applicants with degrees in other majors must complete a post-baccalaureate certificate program in communication disorders.
+• A bachelor's degree in communication disorders from an accredited college or university or the evaluated equivalency.
+Applicants with degrees in other majors must complete a post-baccalaureate certificate program in communication disorders

-- Additional Grade Point Average - O An overall minimum cumulative or last 60/90 unit GPA of 3.0 - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English proficiency by submitting a recent TOEFL or IELTS score. - Completion of basic science requirements in biological sciences, physical sciences, statistics and social/behavioral sciences as required by the American Speech-Language Hearing Association (ASHA) 2021 Standard IV-A. In addition to ASHA standards, CBU requires the following courses to be completed with a "C" or better: - Anatomy and Physiology of the Speech/Hearing Mechanism - Speech and/or Hearing Science - Normal Child Language Development/Typical Language Development - Phonetics - Aural Rehabilitation - Application for admission submitted and verified through CSDCAS, including: - Official sealed transcripts from all colleges or universities attended sent to CSDCAS - Three recommendations: Two from faculty/instructors and one from a professional source sent to CSDCAS - Resume sent to CSDCAS - In place of a personal statement, a comprehensive essay of at least 500 words that explains: - Your desire for entering the program - How the program will allow you to live your purpose - O Why your characteristics and goals are congruent with CBU's mission - Successful interview with program admission committee.
+- An overall minimum cumulative or last 60/90 unit GPA of 3.0 - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction is required to demonstrate English proficiency by submitting a recent TOEFL or IELTS score - Completion of basic science requirements in biological sciences, physical sciences, statistics and social/behavioral sciences as required by the American Speech-Language Hearing Association (ASHA) 2021 Standard IV-A. In addition to ASHA standards, CBU requires the following courses to be completed with a "C" or better: - Anatomy and Physiology of the Speech/Hearing Mechanism - o Speech and/or Hearing Science - 0 Normal Child Language Development/Typical Language Development - Phonetics - Aural Rehabilitation - Application for admission submitted and verified through CSDCAS, including: - Official sealed transcripts from all colleges or universities attended sent to CSDCAS - Three recommendations: Two from faculty/instructors and one from a professional source sent to CSDCAS - Resume sent to CSDCAS - In place of a personal statement, a comprehensive essay of at least 500 words that explains: - Your desire for entering the program - How the program will allow you to live your purpose - Why your characteristics and goals are congruent with CBU's mission - Successful interview with program admission committee.
 Not all candidates are selected for an interview.

 - CDS 500 Research Design and Methods

 - CDS 505 Speech Sound Disorders

 - CDS 510 Clinical Practice and Contemporary Issues

 - CDS 515 Pediatric Language Disorders

 - CDS 520 Diagnostic Assessment Processes

 - CDS 525 Autism Spectrum Disorders

 - CDS 530 Neuroanatomy of Communication and Swallowing

 - CDS 540 Acquired Neurogenic Language Disorders

 - CDS 543 Acquired Neurogenic Cognitive Communication Disorders

 - CDS 545 Augmentative and Alternative Communication

 - CDS 550 Disorders of Fluency

 - CDS 555 Speech Language Services in Public Schools

 - CDS 560 Multicultural and Multilingual Topics

 - CDS 565 Voice and Resonance Disorders

 - CDS 570 Motor Speech Disorders

 - CDS 575 Dysphagia

 - CDS 580 Counseling in Communication Disorders

 - CDS 590 Capstone

 - CDS 595 Praxis Review

 - IPE 510 Interprofessional Education: Exposure

-• IPE 520 - Interprofessional Education: Immersion
+- IPE 520 Interprofessional Education: Immersion